sidorares/node-rfb2/README.md

     node rfbserver.js

 Then use a VNC client and connect to port 5910.
+The server requires the password `tetris` to access.

 # Status: